AntMCE/K8S-course/K8S-intro.md

 **kublet**: The kubelet is the primary "node agent" that runs on each node (create, edit, delete objects)

-**etcd**: etcd is a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines
+**etcd**: etcd is a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines.
+This is where the desired cluster configuration state is stored.
+That is the most sensitive / critical element of the Cluster.

 **scheduler**: The Kubernetes scheduler is a control plane process which assigns Pods to Nodes